ramonpoca/md2dash/README.md

 # md2dash

-A python script to convert a Markdown file into a Dash Cheatsheet
+A python script to convert a Markdown file into a Dash Cheatsheet.

 ## Dependencies

-This script uses mistune to parse markdown
+This script uses mistune to parse markdown:

 ```bash
 pip install mistune